 Anesthesia

-The role of the anesthesiologist is vast and multifaceted.
+The role of an anesthesiologist is vast and multifaceted.
 Many procedures, from the most complex surgery to routine stress and pain management, rely on the careful administration and thorough monitoring of anesthetic drugs, in order to ensure the comfort and safety of the patient.

 Generally, anesthetic is administered in 2-3 phases.
 Patients are first given a tranquilizer and pain medication to help relieve their anxiety, making animal more comfortable and lowering the dosage requirement for anesthetic agents to be used during the next phase.
 In order to render the patient unconscious quickly, comfortably and safely, anesthesia is then induced though intravenous injection.
 This sedated state is then sustained through inhaling an anesthetic gas dispensed through a tracheal tube.